Population synthesis of double neutron stars: Description of the Model

-where $dM$ is the accreted mass and $\Delta M_d$ is magnetic field decay mass scale , and $B_{min}$ is the minimal magnetic field of a neutron star.
-After the mass accretion induced decay the field stops to decrease in time, i.e. it is fixed at the final level unless another mass transfer happens.
-In the latter case field decays in the same way as in the first event.
-The lower limit for the magnetic field also applies $B_{min}=10^8\;{\rm G}.$\\ (II) the pulsar in the accretion phase is not emitting in the radio.
+where $dM$ is the accreted mass and $\Delta M_d$ is magnetic field decay mass scale, and $B_{min}$ is the minimal magnetic field of a neutron star.
+This approach is similar to the one adopted by \citet{2008MNRAS.388..393K}.
+Other possibilities based on the observed correlation between the magnetic field and the estimated accreted mass for binary X-ray sources have also been explored by \citet{1989Natur.342..656S}.
+However, their formula gives very similar results in the relevant range of accreted mass.
+After the mass accretion induced decay, the field stops to decrease in time, i.e. it is fixed at the final level unless another mass transfer will happen.
+In the latter case the field decays in the same way as in the first event.
+The lower limit for the magnetic field still applies with $B_{min}=10^8\;{\rm G}.$ \\ (II) the pulsar in the accretion phase does not emit in the radio.
 This is because the magnetosphere is filled by the accreted gas, and the particle acceleration is not effective.
-The pulsar is visible in the X-ray band but in this work we do not model this phase. \\(III) the spin period of a pulsar is affected.
+The pulsar is visible in the X-ray band, but in this work we do not model this.
+During the accretion pulsars will not contribute to our radio detectable population. \\(III) the spin period of a pulsar is affected.
 Due to angular momentum transfer the neutron star tends to corotate with the accreted matter at the Alfven radius:

-The accretion rate $\dot M$ is calculated within the $StarTrack$ code by considering the detailed evolution of the companion \citep{2008ApJS..174..223B}.
-The orbital velocity at Alfven radius equals: If the amount of matter is sufficient, namely $dM> 0.1 M_\odot$, then we assume that such corotation is attained and the pulsar is fully spun up.
-Note that if the matter at Alfven radius has angular velocity smaller than this of the neutron star, it can spin down the neutron star.
-In such cases the propeller effect might take place (see \ref{propeller}).
+The accretion rate $\dot M$ is calculated within the S\textsc{tar}T\textsc{rack} code by considering the detailed evolution of the companion \citep{2008ApJS..174..223B}.
+The orbital velocity at Alfven radius equals:

+Following the accretion, the pulsar will spin with the angular velocity $\Omega_f=\Omega_A$, where $\Omega_f$ is the final velocity after the mass transfer.
+Depending on the model, it might exhibit different behaviour, as described in \ref{partial} and \ref{propeller}.